Scientist behind UK vaccine says next pandemic may be worse - NewsBreak

 “This will not be the last time a virus threatens our lives and our livelihoods,’’ Gilbert is expected to say.
 “The truth is, the next one could be worse.
 It could be more contagious, or more lethal, or both.”

-Gilbert will be speaking Monday night when she delivers this year’s Richard Dimbleby lecture, named after the late broadcaster who was the BBC’s first war correspondent and a pioneer of television news in Britain.
+Gilbert is scheduled to make the remarks Monday night when she delivers this year’s Richard Dimbleby lecture, named after the late broadcaster who was the BBC’s first war correspondent and a pioneer of television news in Britain.
 The annual televised lecture features addresses by influential figures in business, science and government.

-Gilbert is set to urge governments to redouble their commitment to scientific research and pandemic preparedness, even after the threat of COVID-19 wanes.
+Gilbert is set to call on governments to redouble their commitment to scientific research and pandemic preparedness, even after the threat of COVID-19 wanes.

 “We cannot allow a situation where we have gone through all we have gone through, and then find that the enormous economic losses we have sustained mean that there is still no funding for pandemic preparedness,’’ she said.
 “The advances we have made, and the knowledge we have gained, must not be lost.”